 4. Surround an old fireplace with current touches.

-Instead of a traditional fireplace with a mantel and a hearth, this home designed by General Assembly has a vintage-style wood burning stove.
-Paired with custom-designed terra-cotta wall tile and modern decor, this old horse barn is a farmhouse dream come true.
+Instead of a traditional fireplace with a mantel and a hearth, this home designed by General Assembly has a vintage-style wood-burning stove.
+Paired with custom terra cotta wall tile and modern decor, this old horse barn is a farmhouse dream come true.